 If you make a late payment, miss a payment or pay less than is required by your credit agreement, it all gets added to your credit history.
 Over time, this could lead to your credit score being classified as ‘very poor’ or ‘poor’ by the credit reference agencies that determine how easily you can borrow money.

 For advice on staying in control of your finances, check out how to manage your credit repayments.

 It will probably come as no surprise that declaring bankruptcy will significantly affect your credit rating.
 The same is true if you use an Individual Voluntary Arrangement (IVA), which is a repayment agreement, made between a borrower and a lender when they are unable to pay their debts.
 If you’ve experienced bankruptcy, you can read our advice on improving your credit score.

 It’s important that you choose a credit card that has a credit limit, interest rates and fees that will help you stay on top of your repayments and well within your balance limit.
 These are both factors that credit reference agencies use to decide your credit rating.

 Card comparison tools like Barclaycard’s can help you choose a card that may work for your situation.

 As long as you repay money you owe on time, you should never have to worry about County Court Judgements.
 If you are issued one, pay the full amount within one month and get a certificate from the court to say you’ve paid off the debt, otherwise the CCJ could affect your credit rating for six years.

-If you’re worried there’s been a mix-up and a CCJ has been added to your credit history in error, you can get a statutory report which includes your score for a one-off fee of £2 by visiting the Experian, Equifax or Callcredit sites.
+If you’re worried there’s been a mix-up and a CCJ has been added to your credit history in error, you can request to see a copy of your statutory credit report for free by visiting the Experian, Equifax or Callcredit sites.